pytorch/pytorch.github.io/_get_started/installation/azure.md

 * dedicated, pre-built [machine learning virtual machines](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/){:target="_blank"}, complete with PyTorch.
 * bare Linux and Windows virtual machines for you to do a custom install of PyTorch.
 * [notebooks](https://notebooks.azure.com/pytorch){:target="_blank"} to help you learn PyTorch and machine learning.
+* a [machine learning service](https://azure.microsoft.com /en-us/services/machine-learning-services/ ) with a robust Python SDK to help you train and deploy PyTorch models at cloud scale.

 ## Azure Primer
 {: #microsoft-azure-primer}